DiscordBM/DiscordBM/README.md

 > If you're using `DiscordBM` on macOS Ventura (on either Xcode or VSCode), make sure you have **Xcode 14.1 or above**.
 Lower Xcode 14 versions have known issues that cause a lot of problems for libraries.

-First you need to initialize a `BotGatewayManager` instance, then tell it to connect and start using it:

 ### Initializing a Gateway Manager On Your Own

+First you need to initialize a `BotGatewayManager` instance, then tell it to connect and start using it.

 Make sure you've added [AsyncHTTPClient](https://github.com/swift-server/async-http-client) to your dependancies.
 ```swift